Hyderabad: Slums

-In the greater metropolitan area, 13% of the population live below the poverty line.
+As of 2012, in the greater metropolitan area, 13% of the population live below the poverty line.
 According to a 2012 report submitted by GHMC to the World Bank, Hyderabad has 1,476 slums with a total population of 1.7 million, of whom 66% live in 985 slums in the "core" of the city (the part that formed Hyderabad before the April 2007 expansion) and the remaining 34% live in 491 suburban tenements.
 About 22% of the slum-dwelling households had migrated from different parts of India in the last decade of the 20th century, and 63% claimed to have lived in the slums for more than 10 years.
 Overall literacy in the slums is 60–80% and female literacy is 52–73%.
-A third of the slums have basic service connections, and the remainder depends on general public services provided by the government.
+A third of the slums have basic service connections, and the remainder depend on general public services provided by the government.
 There are 405 government schools, 267 government-aided schools, 175 private schools, and 528 community halls in the slum areas.
 According to a 2008 survey by the Centre for Good Governance, 87.6% of the slum-dwelling households are nuclear families, 18% are very poor, with an income up to ₹20000 per annum, 73% live below the poverty line (a standard poverty line recognised by the Andhra Pradesh Government is ₹24000 per annum), 27% of the chief wage earners (CWE) are casual labour and 38% of the CWE are illiterate.
 About 3.7% of the slum children aged 5–14 do not go to school and 3.2% work as child labour, of whom 64% are boys and 36% are girls.
 The largest employers of child labour are street shops and construction sites.
 Among the working children, 35% are engaged in hazardous jobs.